JohnHammond/ctf-katana/README.md

 * [`International Code of Signals maritime `][intmaritimeflags]

 	First drafted by the British Board of Trade in 1855 and adopted as a world-wide standard on 1 January 1901.
 It is used for communications with ships, but also occasionally used by geocaching mystery caches (puzzle caches), CTFs and various logic puzzles.
-You may want to give a look a the tool [`maritime flags translater`][maritime flags translater]
+You may want to give a look a the tool [`maritime flags translator`][maritime flags translator]

 ![https://www.marvindisplay.com/images/SignalFlags.gif](https://www.marvindisplay.com/images/SignalFlags.gif)